Ask ARLO™ Reverse Mortgage Eligibility Questions

 You are both 62 or over and both living in the home so if you don’t mind adding her to title, she can certainly be on the reverse mortgage as well which would allow her to remain in the home if something should happen to you.

-HUD recently changed the rules with their “Final Rule” for non-borrowing owners wishing to stay on title but who do not occupy the home and will not be on the loan.
-You can now remain on title with your siblings, whereas prior to the change, if you were not going to be on the loan or were ineligible for any reason, HUD would have required that you come off the title prior to the close of the loan.
+HUD recently changed the rules with its “Final Rule” for non-borrowing owners who wish to stay on title but do not occupy the home and will not be on the loan.
+You can now remain on title with your siblings, whereas prior to the change, if you were not going to be on the loan or were ineligible for any reason, HUD would have required you to come off the title before the loan closed.

-Because you don’t live in the home you are not eligible to be a borrower on the loan but since you do have ownership interest in the home, As a joint title holder, there are some things you will have to do.
+Because you don’t live in the home, you are not eligible to be a borrower on the loan.
+However, since you do have an ownership interest in the home as a joint title holder, there are some things you will have to do.
 You would have to attend the counseling session to be certain you understand the full ramifications of the loan program and how your title is affected (can be in person or over the phone) and there are several documents you would have to sign as a non-borrowing owner, however, you would not have to supply any financial information due to the fact that you will not be a borrower on the loan.

-With regard to legal obligations, I can’t give you legal advice and would certainly suggest you contact an attorney for such if you have any questions with any of the documentation you receive or are requested to sign.
-If you are not signing a Promissory Note, then you have made no promise to repay the loan and the loan itself is a non-recourse loan meaning the lender has only the property to look to in the event of default but I can’t begin to tell you what other obligations or liability you may run into as a co-owner of the property.
-Just being co-owner in the property with your siblings may result in legal obligations or liability of which I have no knowledge so again, I would encourage you to consult with legal counsel.
+With regard to legal obligations, I can’t give you legal advice and would certainly suggest you contact an attorney if you have any questions about the documentation you receive or are asked to sign.
+If you are not signing a Promissory Note, then you have made no promise to repay the loan, and the loan itself is a non-recourse loan, meaning the lender has only the property to look to in the event of default, but I can’t begin to tell you what other obligations or liability you may run into as a co-owner of the property.
+Just being a co-owner of the property with your siblings may result in legal obligations or liabilities of which I am unaware, so again, I would encourage you to consult with legal counsel.

 Hello Sherlene,

-There are some tax programs available for older borrowers to delay payment but unfortunately, if you choose to obtain a reverse mortgage, you will not be able to use these programs.
-You would not have to make a payment on the home loan for as long as you live in the property so HUD does require that you keep your taxes and insurance paid current while on a reverse mortgage and not defer payment of the taxes as well.
-As far as the costs and program availability, you should visit our website to see what the costs are in your area.
+There are some tax programs available for older borrowers to delay payment, but unfortunately, if you choose to obtain a reverse mortgage, you will not be able to use these programs.
+You would not have to make a payment on the home loan for as long as you live in the property, so HUD does require that you keep your taxes and insurance paid current while on a reverse mortgage and not defer payment of the taxes as well.
+Regarding costs and program availability, you should visit our website to see what they are in your area.

-Different parts of the country carry different closing costs depending on the state and local taxes, the cost of title insurance in those areas and any other costs incidental to the specific market.
-Your actual ages and more specifically, month and year of birth of each borrower will also come into play when determining the reverse mortgage benefit.
+Different parts of the country have varying closing costs depending on state and local taxes, local title insurance costs, and other costs specific to the market.
+Your actual ages and, more specifically, the month and year of birth of each borrower will also come into play when determining the reverse mortgage benefit.

-For these reasons, I would invite you to take advantage of our online calculator where you can get an accurate, instantaneous figure based on your information and the area where the property is located.
-We don’t need any really personal information (just month and year of birth, not even an exact birthdate) and never a social security number to run the numbers for you.
-There is no obligation and no hassle or pressure to find out what you can expect to receive or if the loan would be right for you.
+For these reasons, I would invite you to use our online calculator, which provides an accurate, instantaneous figure based on your information and the propertyis location.
+We don’t need any really personal information (just the month and year of birth, not even an exact birthdate), and never a Social Security number, to run the numbers for you.
+There is no obligation, no hassle, and no pressure to find out what you can expect to receive or whether the loan would be right for you.
 Come visit us online and see if the reverse mortgage purchase would work for your needs.

 Hi Betsy,